AAUS STUDENT SCHOLARSHIPS

 Research award winners are announced October 01.

 General Support Awards

-Applicants for the student travel awards must fulfill the following requirements:
+Applicants for the student travel and gear awards must fulfill the following requirement:

 · Be a current member of AAUS (student or full member).